wilsonliaows/docs/workflow.md

 If accessing People Task for the first time, the People Task account needs to be configured.
 Provide a unique subdomain and customize the site for People Task approvers.

-The following portrays the configuration for Road Runner Inc. in the **People Task** setup screen.
+The following portrays the configuration for Workato Demo Inc. in the **People Task** setup screen.
 This configuration can be changed after the initial setup.

 ![People Task configuration screen](/assets/images/peopletask/peopletask-config.gif) *Configure and customize People Task site*

 ### Adding People Task participants
-Task requesters and approvers should be added as People Task particpants.
+Task requesters and approvers should be added as People Task participants.
 Provide their names, emails and optionally provide an avatar for them.

 ![Add People Task participant](/assets/images/peopletask/add-participant.gif)